KatherineMichel/creating-a-steakhouse-website-using-wordpress/promotion/promotion-gap-analysis.md

 ## Info Bars, Slide-In Panels, Popups

 The Fleming's Steakhouse website homepage makes use of an info bar at the top of the screen (info about a special deal, with a link to more info), and slide-in panel at the right for making reservations.
+The info bar could also be at the bottom of the screen.
 The slide-in panel is open when the page renders and can be clicked closed, or closes as the user scrolls downward.
 Another option that the Fleming's Steakhouse does not use is a popup (a message or ad that covers the screen until the user clicks "x" to close).
+The Pretty Prairie Steakhouse website does not make use of any of these options at this time, but all are a possibility.

 ## Professional Photos